semantic-flow/sflo-dendron-notes/sflo.product.service.config.md

 created: 1752331872321
 ---

-Service config refers to the final configuration used by the [[service]].
+Service config refers to the final configuration used by the [[sflo.product.service]].
 It can contain default settings for[[sflo.concept.node-config]], but it is a separate concept.

 - `flow-service-config.jsonld` in the flow installation directory (or anywhere else, conceivably even in an _assets)
 - whether "contained services" run, and on which ports